-Three years ago Google announced that they are building an end-to-end encrypted Chrome plugin to automatically encrypt emails between Gmail users.
-Now they have silently handed the project to the open-source community.
+Three years earlier, Google had announced that they are building an end-to-end encrypted Chrome plugin to automatically encrypt emails between Gmail users.

 "The real message is that they’re not actively developing this as a Google project anymore,” said cryptography expert Matthew Green to Wired.
 "It’s definitely a bit of a disappointment, given how much hype Google generated around this project at one point, to see that they’re not pursuing this as a core feature of Gmail," Green says.